-- 30. Banks are expected to adequately document all relevant services, in such a way as to allow resolution authorities to take resolution action while ensuring operational continuity. - 31.
+- 30. Banks are expected to adequately document all relevant services (including relevant ICT services), in such a way as to allow resolution authorities to take resolution action while ensuring operational continuity. - 31.
 For this purpose, the relevant services cover i) those provided by units/divisions within the same group legal entity (intra-entity), ii) those provided by another group legal entity, and iii) those outsourced to third parties. - 32.
 In the case of services provided on an intra-entity basis, banks are expected to document the information which would facilitate the services being easily identified and transitional service agreements (TSAs) being quickly drawn up, should this be required in the event of a resolution.
+Where relevant, clear links should be established between the original direct cost of the service and the allocated one, so banks should be able to explain how the costs of the relevant services have been allocated internally.
 In this regard, the minimum information expected comprises: